zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 3. Specify the application name requiring access through PassTicket for the UMS server with the following commands:
 ```
-RDEFINE APPL UACC(NONE)
+RDEFINE APPL <application-name> UACC(READ)
 SETROPTS CLASSACT(APPL)
 SETROPTS GENERIC(PTKTDATA)
 ```

-Replace _NONE_ with a one to 8 character name designated for the application.
+Replace <application-name> with a one to 8 character name designated for the application.

 :::note
 This name is usually provided by the site security administrator.